thin-edge/thin-edge.io/docs/src/extend/yocto-linux.md

 Before starting, be sure the host, where you plan to build a new Yocto image with thin-edge, meets the following
 requirements:

-- 50 Gbytes of free disk space
+- 50 GB of free disk space
 - a Linux distributions that supports the Yocto Project, see the [Supported Linux Distributions](https://docs.yoctoproject.org/4.0.4/ref-manual/system-requirements.html#supported-linux-distributions) section in the Yocto Project Reference Manual.
 For detailed information on preparing your build host, see the [Preparing